Interactive Poster Presentation Advice

 - Lengthy bibliography (if citing over 20 articles, make a handout)

 It should go without saying, but be sure to include your name and institution on your poster.
 You may consider including a QR code (choose the best from this list) with your name, email address and paper title.
-Some posters contain photographs of the presenter(s) to help the viewers identify the speaker(s).
+(Note: Some of the QR code generating sites have started imposing a limit on the number of "hits" your code can receive daily (such as 50 clicks).
+Be sure to read the site's information carefully.)

 Giving The Presentation